A Practical Guide to Prioritizing Project Tasks

 Prioritizing requirements retains focus on the most important project deliverables and reduces the risk of scope creep later on.

-The MoScoW Technique is a collaborative approach to categorizing requirements as:
+The MoScoW Technique is a simple and effective framework to categorizing requirements as:

 Using SharePoint for Project Task Management

-Let’s take a closer look at some key task management features included with the template.
+Here are some key features included with the template:

-The ‘Tasks by Status’ chart on the project homepage makes it easy to see how many tasks are completed, in progress, or not started.
+The ‘Assignment Status’ chart on the project homepage makes it easy to see how many tasks are completed, in progress, or not started.

 You’ll also see a handy list of ‘Overdue Items’, with the option to drill-down for more information about each task.

 Want to see the timeline as a Gantt chart?
-Just click ‘Project Schedule’, located under the ‘Getting Started’ tiles.
+Just click the ‘Gantt’ tab in your BrightWork 365 project app.

 2. Initiate and Plan

-The Project Tasks List is located under ‘Initiate and Plan’ on the Quick Launch menu (left-hand side of your site).
+The Project Tasks List is located under the ‘Gantt’ tab in your BrightWork 365 project app.

-Click ‘new task’ and complete the relevant information.
+Click ‘+ Add’ and complete the relevant information.

 3. Work Reports

-There are two work reports in your SharePoint site:
+There are several work reports in your BrightWork 365:

-• My Work, which displays tasks assigned to the logged-in individual.
+• My Work – Displays tasks assigned to the logged-in individual.

-• Work, which shows all tasks across the project, including Late, Overdue and Upcoming work.
+• Work – Shows all tasks across the project, including Late, Overdue and Upcoming work.

 With these features, your team can easily find, do, and update their tasks in one place.